Richie Hebner: Philadelphia Phillies

-With perennial All-Star and Gold Glove winner Mike Schmidt manning third base, the Phillies shifted Hebner (who had never excelled defensively at third base) across the diamond to first.
-Hebner took to his new position nicely and also enjoyed something of a renaissance with the bat.
+With All-Star and Gold Glove winner Mike Schmidt manning third base, the Phillies shifted Hebner (who had never excelled defensively at third base) across the diamond to first.
+Hebner did well in his new position.
 He batted .285 with eighteen home runs and 62 RBI to help the Phillies return to the postseason for a second year in a row.

 Hebner was part of a controversial play in the 1977 National League Championship Series.
 With the series tied at one game apiece, and the Phillies holding onto a 5-3 lead in game three at Veterans Stadium, Dusty Baker and Rick Monday led off the Dodger half of the ninth inning with ground outs, tying Hebner for the NLCS record for putouts with fourteen.
 After a single by Vic Davalillo and double by Manny Mota scoring Davalillo, Davey Lopes hit a ground ball to third that Schmidt was unable to handle cleanly.
 Phillies shortstop Larry Bowa quickly picked up the ball, and hurled it to Hebner for what appeared to be the final out of the game, and a National League record fifteenth putout for Hebner.
 First-base umpire Bruce Froemming called Lopes safe, however, allowing Mota to score the tying run.
 After a botched pickoff attempt moved Lopes to second, Bill Russell drove him home with a single to center for the game-winning run.

 The Phillies won their division again in 1978, only to fall to the Dodgers in the National League Championship Series for a second year in a row.
 Believing that his team was one piece away from being a World Series team, Phillies GM Paul Owens heavily pursued Cincinnati Reds free agent Pete Rose, with the intention of converting him into a first baseman.
 When Rose signed a four-year deal with the club on December 5, Hebner became trade bait for a much needed starting pitcher.

 Hebner was outspoken during spring training 1979 about his disappointment over the signing of Rose.
 After considering moving Hebner to second base or into the outfield, the Phillies returned to plan A, and put him on the trading block for a starting pitcher.
 On March 27, he and minor leaguer José Moreno were traded to the New York Mets for Nino Espinosa.